 4) The fourth cover is Jex Blackmore, a radical artist, activist and Satanist who performs public rituals that take aim at institutions of social and sexual oppression (shot by Alex Austin in Detroit).
 “It’s not really a surprise that women’s reproductive issues are tied to racism and money and power.
 These are just ideological pushes in order to further polarize the voting base at a great cost to women, and it’s not based in science or medicine – it’s based in religious philosophy and dogma.” – Jex Blackmore

 Issue 22 also includes a studio visit in Brooklyn with Hank Willis Thomas, who creates powerful work at the intersection of race, art and politics.
-Going for a drink with Viz cartoonist Barney Farmer, author of Drunken Bakers, The Male Online and other painfully funny takes on modern British society.
-A conversation with outspoken Edinburgh rap trio Young Fathers.
-Philosophy with Patricia MacCormack and Warren Ellis.
-And a chat with 95-year-old WWII veteran and activist Harry Leslie Smith about his crowdfunded tour of the world’s refugee hotspots.
+We go for a pint with Viz cartoonist Barney Farmer, author of Drunken Bakers, The Male Online and other painfully funny takes on modern British society.
+Talk with outspoken Edinburgh rap trio Young Fathers.
+Chat philosophy with Patricia MacCormack and Warren Ellis.
+And phone up 95-year-old WWII veteran and activist Harry Leslie Smith about his crowdfunded tour of the world’s refugee hotspots.

 PLUS: Artist Taxi Driver, Downtown for Democracy, Molly Crabapple and Marwan Hirsham, Amplifier Foundation, protest in South Korea, the Guerrilla Girls, the Rev. Billy of the Church of Stop Shopping, Sea-Watch, Steve Lazarides, and Yinka Shonibare.
 And some other stuff like The Brexit TV Times.